BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 https://www.digitalocean.com/community/tutorials/ridge-regression-explained-part-2

-Use of Claude 4.5 Sonnet for organized data cleaning/collection
+Use of Claude 4.5 Sonnet for inital organized data cleaning/collection (not used for adding features/data exploration)

 Use of GitHub Copilot for Code Assistance on Model fitting (random forest, Ridge), debugging/accuracy, and Normalizing Predictors